TheOne-420/go-nexus/README.md

 # go-nexus

-A WebSocket broadcast server backed by Redis pub/sub.
+A WebSocket broadcast server based on Redis pub/sub.

 Clients connect via WebSocket, send messages, and every message is broadcast to all other connected clients through Redis.
 Useful for real-time chat, live dashboards, or any app needing multi-instance pub/sub.